davidzenisu/devops-mint/README.md

-# devops-mint
+# iac-mint
-Setup scripts and ansible playbook to get workstation up and running as quickly as possible.
+Setup scripts and ansible playbook to get a linux mint workstation up and running as quickly as possible.

 ## Quickstart